FNakano/T-WatchExperiments/README.md

 [T-Watch board and battery connectors (both board-side and battery-side) photo](./20230311_124114.jpg)

-[Battery insertion and connector bending](./20230311_124050.jpg) In this case the battery is not connected to the board.
+[Battery insertion and connector bending](./20230311_124050.jpg) In this case the battery, when fully inserted, will not connect to the board.

 Current context: Cloned https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library latest version in 2023-03-11.